andrewgarrison/atgarrison.com/site/content/blog/posts/five-dollar-strategy.md

 ### Pricing

 Acorns is 100% free for all students to use and otherwise costs just $1 a month for general users.
-When your account soars past the $5000 mark, the fee schedule then changes to a flat rate 0.25% per year.
+When your account soars past the $5000 mark, the fee schedule then changes to a low flat rate of 0.25% per year.
 So if you have a portfolio balance of say $25,000, you are only paying $62.50 per year directly to Acorns.
-Not to mention, if you're getting an average 5% return on your investment per year, you would be earning $1,250 in interest which makes the $62.50 seem very miniscule.
+Not to mention, if you're getting an average 5% return on your investment per year, you would be earning $1,250 in interest which makes the $62.50 seem very minuscule.

 ### How To Become a Millionaire with $5 a Day